5 Best VPNs for Virgin Media — Tested & Working in 2024

 - 10 simultaneous device connections so you can protect all your devices

-- Can unblock: Virgin TV Go, Sling TV, Hulu, Peacock TV, fuboTV, Netflix, BBC iPlayer, HBO Go, Showtime, Amazon Prime Video, and more
+- Works with: Virgin TV Go, Sling TV, Hulu, Peacock TV, fuboTV, Netflix, BBC iPlayer, HBO Go, Showtime, Amazon Prime Video, and more

 - Compatible with: Windows, macOS, iOS, Android, Linux, routers, Amazon Fire Stick, gaming consoles, and more

-PrivateVPN’s Stealth VPN feature helps you avoid Virgin Media’s tracking and get access to your favorite sites.
+PrivateVPN’s Stealth VPN feature helps you avoid online tracking.
 This feature hides the fact that you’re using a VPN, giving you extra protection.
 I turned it on in the app’s “Advanced View” by selecting the menu dedicated to this feature.
 It’s been proven to work even in countries with strict censorship, like China.

 It has good speeds for uninterrupted streaming, browsing, or torrenting.
-In my speed tests, I got average speeds of 296 Mbps, just 20% slower than my normal internet connection (369 Mbps).
-I also tested it out by watching an episode of Doctor Who on BBC iPlayer and had no issues with buffering.
+While testing the UK servers from London, I got average speeds of 296 Mbps, just 20% slower than my normal internet connection (369 Mbps).
+I also tested it out by watching an episode of Doctor Who on my BBC iPlayer account and had no issues with buffering.

 PrivateVPN uses military-grade encryption to make your data impossible to read.
 It also allows you to customize your encryption with the OpenVPN protocol.
 You can choose between AES 128-bit and AES 256-bit encryption, as well as GCM and CBC ciphers for your desired balance of speed and security.
 I chose the AES 256-bit GCM encryption to get the highest level of security while browsing.

-The drawback is that PrivateVPN has a smaller server network, but it has 2 UK server locations so you can access all your favorite content.
-In fact, it is one of the few VPN services that reliably unblocks Virgin TV Go so you can access your favorite shows even when traveling abroad.
+The drawback is that PrivateVPN has a smaller server network, but it has 2 UK server locations.
+In fact, it is one of the few VPN services that reliably works with Virgin TV Go, so you can securely watch your favorite shows in HD while in the UK.

 PrivateVPN offers a number of payment options, including Bitcoin and its plans start at $2/month.
 It also offers monthly and long-term plans so you choose a subscription based on how long you need it.